Our Christian Faith

 Please take the time to read the Strategy and Bishop Robert's letter.

-Several new essay's have just be uploaded to the webste
+Several new essays have just been uploaded to the website.

 Lent Course 2017

 In a course crammed with discussable questions, John Young teases out from the New Testament at least three different ways in which we receive Christ.
 John’s course booklet is supplemented by four leading Christians, from a variety of backgrounds, on the course CD.
 Together they demonstrate that St John’s theology in his magisterial Gospel has very practical implications for our day-to-day lives.

 On the Home page, below the diary, one will find "A verse a day".
 The verse, which is a reading from the bible, changes each day.
 A little like the thought for the day!